Which city is cheaper, Charleston or Gainesville?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Charleston and Gainesville are popular destinations to visit in the summer with plenty of activities.
+The summer months attract visitors to Gainesville because of the family-friendly experiences.
 Also, the beaches, the music scene, and the family-friendly experiences are the main draw to Charleston this time of year.

 In July, Gainesville is generally around the same temperature as Charleston.
-Temperatures in Gainesville average around 81°F (27°C), and Charleston stays around 82°F (28°C).
+Daily temperatures in Gainesville average around 81°F (27°C), and Charleston fluctuates around 82°F (28°C).

 It rains a lot this time of the year in Charleston.
 It's quite rainy in Gainesville.
 In July, Gainesville usually receives around the same amount of rain as Charleston.
 Gainesville gets 6.8 inches (174 mm) of rain, while Charleston receives 6.9 inches (176 mm) of rain each month for the summer.

 Both Charleston and Gainesville during the autumn are popular places to visit.
+The shopping scene are the main draw to Gainesville this time of year.
 Also, many travelers come to Charleston for the shopping scene, the music scene, and the natural beauty of the area.

 Gainesville is a little warmer than Charleston in the autumn.
-The temperature in Gainesville is usually 71°F (22°C) in October, and Charleston stays around 67°F (19°C).
+The daily temperature in Gainesville averages around 71°F (22°C) in October, and Charleston fluctuates around 67°F (19°C).

 The winter attracts plenty of travelers to both Gainesville and Charleston.
+Many travelers come to Gainesville for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Charleston in the winter for the museums, the Christmas ambience, the shopping scene, and the cuisine.

 In the winter, Gainesville is a little warmer than Charleston.
-Typically, the winter temperatures in Gainesville in January are around 54°F (12°C), and Charleston is about 47°F (9°C).
+Typically, the winter temperatures in Gainesville in January average around 54°F (12°C), and Charleston averages at about 47°F (9°C).

 In January, Gainesville usually receives less rain than Charleston.
 Gainesville gets 2.9 inches (75 mm) of rain, while Charleston receives 3.3 inches (85 mm) of rain each month for the winter.